PedroACFerreira/pedroacferreira.github.io/_projects/2_project.md

 </div>
 <div class="caption">
     Left - Cerebellar circuit - included in my PhD thesis
-    Right - Immune system in the brain - included in "The old guard: Age-related changes in microglia and their consequences" @ doi: 10.1016/j.mad.2021.111512
+    Right - Immune system in the brain - included in "The old guard: Age-related changes in microglia and their consequences" <br />
+    @ doi: 10.1016/j.mad.2021.111512
 </div>